Deck building topics for durable deck construction:

 Deck Permits and setbacks:

-The first step of building a deck in Canada should be staying on the right side of the law.
+The first step of building a deck in Canada or North America should be staying on the right side of the law.
 Find out where exactly your property line is so you know you meet the necessary setbacks.
-Depending on how meticulous your municipality is, you may need a permit and you may need to show drawings to get one.
+Depending on how meticulous your municipality or state is, you may need a permit and you may need to show drawings to get one.
 This is why you should first learn what the local setbacks and permit requirements are so you don't waste your time coming up with plans and applying for a permit that would be instantly refused.
-So the first step is to call your municipality to see what the limitations are and what they will require from you.
+So the first step is to call your local authority or town hall to see what the limitations are and what they will require from you.

-It is important to understand what will cause your deck to shift so you can build accordingly to avoid that; frost heave being the biggest concern.
-That is why you are normally advised to go 4 or 5 feet below ground level for your base.
+It is important to understand what will cause your deck to shift so you can build accordingly to avoid that; if you're in a cold region frost heave being the biggest concern.
+That is why if you live in an area where you get long cold winters you are normally advised to go 4 or 5 feet below ground level for your base.
 This will ensure the ground below your post does not freeze and heave.

 All of this can be done by an ambitious DIYer; you can either dig a wide hole with a shovel, or rent a gas powered or hand posthole digger.
 Find out the recommended local depth to get below the frost line and start digging.
 Drop a Sonotube (cardboard form) in the hole, level it, back fill it, and start mixing concrete.